stefano-chen/NextBid/README.md

    docker compose up --build
    ```

-4. Wait util you see this message on the console
+4. Wait until you see this message on the console

    ```
    chen-server    | HTTP server running on port 3000